Subscribe to my blog to download my new Branding Guide with videos.

 What should my brand personality be?

-Start with the framework developed by Jennifer Aaker.
+And then, for differentiation you can add to that using the framework developed by Jennifer Aaker.

 It contains 15 traits organized into five core dimensions: